triggadot/xan-backupbeforefeatuers-42-2f6dec69/docs/pdf-generation-system.md

 2. Hook delegates to appropriate document-specific module
 3. Module uses detail hook to fetch data with proper relationships
 4. Module generates PDF using jsPDF
-5. PDF is stored using edge function
+5. PDF is converted to a blob and a blob URL is created
-6. Database is updated with PDF URL
-7. URL is returned to UI for display/download/sharing
+6. URL is returned to UI for display/download/sharing

 ## Core Components